tencentyun/intlcloud-documents/product/计算/云服务器-新/产品介绍/实例/预留实例概述_intl.md

 Terms: 1 year

-Quota: each user can have up to 20 RIs per month in one availability zone.
+Quota: each user can have up to 20 RIs in one availability zone.